imedC/fs/README.md

 ### Installing

-this module is related to :
+this module is related to : \n
-    - sale
+    - sale \n
-    - purchase
+    - purchase \n
-    - inventory
+    - inventory \n

 ## Authors